Predict Albert Pujols' 3,000th Hit

 But, there are many variables that go into this.
 Albert could get a day off or two, he could go on a tear, or he could cool down.
 Pitchers could pitch him differently so as not to become the pitcher who dished up his 3,000th hit.
 Around that time, the Angels will be facing the Red Sox, Giants, Astros, and Yankees, all of whom have good pitching.

-With all that in mind Angels fans, make some friendly bets and place your votes on the following questions.
+With all that in mind Angels fans, make some friendly bets and place your votes on where and when he’ll notch his 3,000 hit.
 See if you can be the most accurate in predicting this feat.

 Comments